CK-Build/CKli/CKli/README.md

 The path, remote url and whether the repository is public or not is listed.
-Duplicates can exist (same stack name cloned at different paths) and are also listed: the oldest one is considered to be the primary ones.
+Duplicates can exist (same stack name cloned at different paths) and are also listed: the oldest one is considered to be the primary one.

 ### World area
 To avoid mistakes commands in this area will execute only on the World based on the current directory.